chbandeira/family-budget-angular/README.md

 # FamilyBudgetAngular

-It is a Frontend project for Family Budget app in Angular.
+It is a Frontend project for Family Budget app in Angular, Bootstrap, and Chart.js.

 For a complete application, get this Backend project https://github.com/chbandeira/family-budget-node